Saskatoon Collaborative Divorce Lawyers Leading Clients Through the Dispute Resolution Process

 The first step is talking to Saskatoon collaborative professionals to find out if they recommend this technique.
 If the answer is yes, and you and your spouse are eager to try this process, you will both need to sign the participation agreement.

-Next, you each need to hire your own collaborative divorce lawyer.
+You each need to hire your own collaborative divorce lawyer.
 It’s important to hire someone who has experience working with collaborative family law and is not interested in pushing you to go to court.
-Keep in mind that while collaborative professionals want both parties to come to an agreement, your dedicated divorce counsel in Saskatoon should represent your own best interests to ensure you’re happy with the results.
+Keep in mind that while collaborative professionals want both parties to come to an agreement, your dedicated divorce counsel in Saskatoon will still represent your own best interests to ensure you’re happy with the results.

-You will then meet with your lawyer to discuss the outcome you want, such as how to divide debts and assets and whether you will seek spousal support.
+You will then meet with your lawyer to discuss your interests.
 Your spouse will have the same meeting with their lawyer.
 At that point in the collaborative law process, you’re ready to have meetings with your lawyer, your spouse, and their lawyer.
 That’s when the four of you will discuss what each party wants and how you will come to an agreement.

-It may take months of meetings to agree on terms, but when that happens, you will sign a settlement agreement for a judge to sign, and then your divorce will be final.
+It may take a number of meetings to agree on terms, but when that happens, you will sign a settlement agreement and apply for a divorce if you are married.
 If you’re interested in taking this route, we invite you to talk to our collaborative divorce lawyers in Saskatoon today.

 What Are the Benefits of This Type of Divorce?

-It also makes it more likely that you will both be satisfied with the outcome since you will take time to arrive at a compromise rather than having a judge decide your terms.
+It may be more likely that you will both be satisfied with the outcome since you will take time to arrive at a compromise rather than having a judge decide your terms.
 Additionally, using cooperative strategies is more private than going to court.
 So, if you wish to keep the terms of your divorce out of the public record and away from prying eyes, collaborative law may be right for you.
-A lawyer will at Panko Collaborative Law & Mediation can give you more information if you’re intrigued by this option.
+A lawyer at Panko Collaborative Law & Mediation can give you more information if you’re intrigued by this option.

 Do I Need To Hire Collaborative Divorce Lawyers?

-Choosing a collaborative divorce does not mean you can avoid hiring lawyers.
-In fact, you need someone on your side at every meeting to make sure your own interests are being represented, not overlooked.
-Make sure the lawyer you hire has presided over several divorces of this kind in Saskatoon and knows the process well at this point.
+Choosing a collaborative divorce does not mean you avoid hiring lawyers.
+In fact, you need someone on your side at every meeting to support you and provide legal advice.
+Make sure the lawyer you hire is collaboratively trained.

 If you’re ready to look into the collaborative law process for your divorce, or if you want to find out if our collaborative divorce lawyers in Saskatoon are right for you, come to our law firm today.
 Our lawyers would be happy to discuss your options for a non-adversarial approach to conflict resolution, whether that means using the collaborative method, mediation, or another technique.
 Call us at 306-518-8107 for an initial consultation.